jogi/jogi.blog/content/posts/how-to-add-custom-domain-to-heroku-godaddy-version.md

-+++
-author = "Vashishtha Jogi"
-categories = ["How To"]
-date = 2016-05-19T05:35:00Z
+---
+author: Vashishtha Jogi
+categories:
+  - How To
+date: 2016-05-19T05:35:00.000Z
+description: >-
-description = "The instructions on Heroku [Custom Domains](https://devcenter.heroku.com/articles/custom-domains) are good but not comprehensive enough for Godaddy." draft = false slug = "how-to-add-custom-domain-to-heroku-godaddy-version" tags = ["how-to", "heroku", "domain"] title = "How to add custom domain to Heroku [GoDaddy version]"
+  The instructions on Heroku [Custom Domains](https://devcenter.heroku.com/articles/custom-domains) are good but not comprehensive enough for Godaddy.

-+++
+draft: false
+slug: how-to-add-custom-domain-to-heroku-godaddy-version
+tags:
+  - how-to
+  - heroku
+  - domain
+title: "How to add custom domain to Heroku [GoDaddy\_version]"
+---

 The instructions on Heroku [Custom Domains](https://devcenter.heroku.com/articles/custom-domains) are good but not comprehensive enough for Godaddy.
 Here are the instructions on how to add a custom domain (which is registered with Godaddy) to a heroku app: